-From 2018 to 2021, I had the chance to work and learn alongside an immensely creative, caring group of community members and project staff of the Free Library of Philadelphia as part of a funding initiative by the national Institute of Museum and Library Services (IMLS).
+From 2018 to 2021, I had the great joy of working with my colleague Joe Erpenbeck and a team of colleagues from the ABCD Institute in walking alongside an immensely creative, caring group of community members and project staff of the Free Library of Philadelphia as part of a funding initiative by the national Institute of Museum and Library Services (IMLS).

 The story of their efforts over 3 years speaks to how organically the pathways of possibility, strengthening and delight never fail to emerge when a small group of people begins to look at a neighborhood and the neighbors who live within it with expectant eyes, through a lens of abundance… and then ask, together, “What can we do with this?”